FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 ## Actionable Insights and Solution Strategy
 - Comparison of Various Techniques
 - Cost-Benefit Analysis and Solution Design
-- Final Solution Design: Decision Tree Tuned Feature Selected
+- Final Solution Design: Decision Tree Tuned Feature-Selected

 For detailed analysis and insights, refer to the HTML Python notebook.